IBM/knative-quarkus-bench/README.md

 benchmarks/<benchname>/target/<benchname>-1.0.0-SNAPSHOT-runner
 ```

-The program works as an HTTP server listening to port 8080 that receives and returns JSON objects.
+The program is an HTTP server listening to port 8080 that receives and returns JSON objects.
-You can use `curl` command to access the program, specifying the input data as POST data
+The `curl` command can be used to access the program, specifying the input data as POST data
 in JSON format.
 For example:
 ```shell
 curl http://localhost:8080/pagerank \